5/9/2018: This is an update on this ongoing project, as funding is renewed for a second year.

-This FRAXA research grant will allow Elizabeth McCullagh, PhD and Achim Klug, PhD to investigate whether neural circuits which process sound are altered in fragile X syndrome.
+FRAXA Research Foundation has renewed Dr. Elizabeth McCullagh’s 2017 FRAXA Fellowship for a second year.
+With this $90,000 award, Dr. McCullagh and Principal Investigator Dr. Achem Klug are investigating whether neural circuits which process sound are altered in fragile X mice.
 There is a specific circuit which allows us to discriminate between competing sound sources, helping us focus on a sound source of interest such as with a conversation partner.
 This is the aptly named “cocktail party effect”.
-The team will measure alterations in this circuit in fragile X syndrome.
-If clear differences are found, they could be used as potential biomarkers for fragile X clinical trials.
+If clear differences are found in this circuit, they could be used as potential biomarkers for fragile X clinical trials.

 Achim Klug, PhD

 University of Colorado at Denver